 In sessions between therapists and clients

-Somatic Relating can also be practiced in the water.
-Warm water softens the body and opens the heart.
-It helps us slow down, melt tension, and return to a state of natural flow.
-In this element, we access a deeper layer of trust and connection.
-It partly depersonalises experience allowing to feel care and support from the environment rather than from a particular individual.
+Warm water softens the body and opens up the heart.
+It helps us slow down, release tension, and return to a state of natural flow.
+In this element, we access a deeper level of trust and connection.

 Each class is a laboratory for exploration, with guided practices that may include: